oikioagency/own-gcp-scraper/README.md

 5. All needed dependencies will be installed

 6. Create a new file "puppeteer-test.js"
-7. Isert the content from this repo "puppeteer-test.js"
+7. Insert the content from this repo "puppeteer-test.js"
 8. Save file and close
 9. Run the puppeteer script by typing "node puppeteer-test.js"
 10. you should see following logs: